If you were patient enough to get

 |

-is TOO damn easy.
 I ran into a glitch putting together the

-plates in InDesign.
+restored plates in InDesign.
 Thankfully one of

-good friends (Thank
+my good friends (Thank you, Chris!) spotted

-before I handed out a bunch of
+thembefore I handed out a bunch of

-tree versions.
+the dead tree versions.

 The white background of the restored

-the text boxes
+drawings overlapped the text boxes

-P is for Pencil and N
+on P is for Pencil and N is for Night.

 Corrected by altering the stacking order.